 I am pleased to present to the House the annual adaptation transition statement on the policy measures adopted by the Office of Public Works during the past year.
 Deputies are aware of Ireland's history of flooding, including the widespread severe floods from rivers and turloughs over the winter of 2015 to 2016, the flash floods in the Inishowen Peninsula and in Mountmellick, County Laois, in 2017 and the floods along the River Shannon earlier this year.
-Deputies also aware of the OPW's catchment flood risk assessment and management, CFRAM, programme, which is the largest national study ever undertaken on our risk from significant flooding events and it has followed best practice in the area.
+Deputies are also aware of the OPW's catchment flood risk assessment and management, CFRAM, programme, which is the largest national study ever undertaken on our risk from significant flooding events and it has followed best practice in the area.
 The programme studied the flood risk for two thirds of our population.
 It looked not only at flood risk and its impact today but also studied its impact in two potential climate change scenarios.
 These scenarios are in line with the most recent evidence from the Intergovernmental Panel on Climate Change and research that has been undertaken in Ireland.

 To date, the OPW has completed 46 flood relief schemes at a cost of €400 million.
 These include schemes in Clonmel, Kilkenny and Fermoy.
 They protect approximately 10,000 properties, with approximately €2 billion worth of damage avoided to date.
 In May 2018, the Minister of State, Kevin Boxer Moran, was pleased to announce with the Taoiseach a €1 billion investment in flood risk management as part of Project Ireland 2040.
 This is supported by the evidence from the CFRAM programme that provided 150 additional flood relief schemes.
 With the provision of these schemes, the Government can protect 95% of properties assessed to be at significant risk from flooding from rivers and the sea.

 Since 2018, the number of food relief schemes under design and construction in partnership with local authorities has trebled to 92.
-This means the OPW and local authorities have completed, or are working to protect, 80% of those properties to be protected during the ten year programme.
+This means the OPW and local authorities have completed, or are working to protect, 80% of those properties to be protected during the ten-year programme.
 The development of these schemes includes consideration of, and planning for, adaptation measures aimed at maintaining the same level of protection to these communities from the changing flood risk due to climate change.
 All schemes are designed and built in line with international best practice to avoid causing flood risk elsewhere.
-The design of the schemes is informed by detailed environmental assessment, public consultation and economic appraisal and they goes through the full planning permission process under the appropriate legislation.
+The design of the schemes is informed by detailed environmental assessment, public consultation and economic appraisal and they go through the full planning permission process under the appropriate legislation.

 The panel on climate change has reported that for a 1.5°C rise in temperature the global mean sea level could rise by approximately 1 m by 2100.
 These estimates for climate change will have significant impacts on flooding and flood risk in Ireland.